Queensland Camping

 Camping at Lake Manchester

 Please note that the campsite is not near the lake, nor is it visible from the site.
-There are also no facilities at Blue Gum Flat and bookings are required in advance by email recreation@seqwater.com.au.
+There are also no facilities at Blue Gum Flat, and bookings are required in advance by email at recreation@seqwater.com.au.

 Tips for Visiting Lake Manchester